Purdue Fort Wayne Mastodons

 The Purdue Fort Wayne Mastodons, formerly known as the IPFW Mastodons and Fort Wayne Mastodons, are the intercollegiate athletic teams that represent Purdue University Fort Wayne (PFW).
-The school's athletic program includes 16 varsity sports teams.
+The school's athletic program includes 14 varsity sports teams.
 Their mascot is a Mastodon named Don, and the school colors are black and gold.
 The university participates in the NCAA's Division I as members of the Horizon League in all varsity sports except for men's volleyball, which competes in the Midwestern Intercollegiate Volleyball Association.
-Purdue Fort Wayne offers eight varsity sports for men and eight for women.
+Purdue Fort Wayne offers seven varsity sports for men and seven for women.